 Weedon credits much of his experience of making and drinking with forming the wines he makes, picking up an eclectic range of practices over his career.
 “It sort of forms a bit memory bank of different ideas that we incorporate into our own style – so long as the end product is delicious!
 Rollick means to move or behave in a carefree joyous manner, and that’s the experience we want to create when people drink our wine.”

 Freshness and vibrancy are Weedon’s keywords when describing his wines.
 “This generally comes from a combination of things,” he says.
 “This includes picking early to retain acidity and fresher flavours, use of mature oak and less time in oak or stainless steel, and using traditional and modern winemaking techniques.
 We’ve been picking earlier and earlier for our whites and getting them into bottle fairly quickly.
 I think this has certainly led to brighter aromatics and fresher flavours that tend to age well over the short to medium term.”

 While he notes that working with fruit from the Barossa Valley floor has presented challenges for their style, Weedon says they wouldn’t choose to be anywhere else.
 “The Barossa is home to many of Australia’s most renowned brands, and I’ve been fortunate to have built my career through working with them.
 The community is welcoming, down to earth, hard-working and with a larrikin spirit.
-It’s where we want to raise our family – we just had our daughter this year.
+It’s where we want to raise our family.
 Also, with the reliably warm weather, you can make a myriad of different wine styles.”